 Born in California, Patton came from a military family, with his grandfather having served for the Confederates during the American Civil War.
 He attended the Virginia Military Academy and West Point, Patton's first taste of fighting came during The Hunt for Pancho Villa, where he participated in America's first ever military action that used motor vehicles, and shot down three of Villa's men with his custom made ivory handled revolvers (it's not known if he got the kills as several other soldiers were firing as well, but he did definitely hit and wound all three of them).
 Afterwards, he served with the American Expeditionary Force in World War I as a tank officer.

 Patton was also an Olympian Athlete who finished fifth place in the modern pentathlon in the 1912 Olympics in Sweden.
 Possibly he should have finished higher, as he ranked near the top in four of the five events but did poorly in target shooting which was expected to be his best activity.
 With five shots, only three bullet holes were made in the target - all three near the center and tightly clustered.
 He claimed, and may have been right, that his other two shots passed exactly through the holes from previous shots.
-Several competitors agreed, but there was no way to verify it either way, so the results stood.
+Several competitors agreed, but there was no way to verify it either way (high-speed cameras were not yet a thing), so the results stood.
 He also participated in swimming, shooting, fencing, and cross country riding.

 When World War II started with the German invasion of Poland, the United States declared neutrality, but began a program of mobilization.
 Patton was placed in a position to oversee the strengthening of America's armor forces.
 Then came the attack on Pearl Harbor, which forced America to enter the war.
 It was decided that America would focus on Europe first, and the first step for that strategy was to help eliminate the North Africa front, which was in the midst of back-and-forth battles between Erwin Rommel and his Afrika Korps, and Bernard Law Montgomery and his 8th Army.

-Recognizing that they were no longer defending all of Western Europe, and how poorly the Allies supply train was, the Germans attempted to launch an offensive in December 1944 through the Ardennes Forest, the exact same invasion route they took in 1940.
+Recognizing that they were no longer defending all of Western Europe, and that the Allied supply train was currently beleaguered with its own problems, even before the abortive Operation Market Garden threw everything up in the air,* the Germans attempted to launch an offensive in December 1944 through the Ardennes Forest, the exact same invasion route they took in 1940.
 At first, they were incredibly successful, routing newly arrived American G.I.'s.
-However, at Bastogne, one of the major town to the German objective of Antwerp, they ended up facing elite American airborne divisions, including the 101st "Screaming Eagles," which were resting in the area.
+However, at Bastogne, one of the major towns to the German objective of Antwerp, they ended up facing elite American airborne divisions, including the 101st "Screaming Eagles," which were resting in the area.
 Patton saw immediately what was happening and took his Third Army, which was already heavily engaged 100 miles to the south, to relieve the paratroopers at Bastogne.
 Disengaging the majority of his force and reorienting it for a forced march over what could only be called "roads" in the most generous sense of the word amid one of the harshest winters in Europe's history, while still keeping the Germans to his front tied up and unable to move, attacking the main German force in their flank, and relieving Bastogne before the 101st Airborne and remnants of the 10th Armored Division were overwhelmed is rightly considered Patton's greatest achievement and one of the most brilliantly-executed operations in history.
 This ended up tapping the Germans of their remaining reserves and in May 1945, Berlin fell to the Russians.
 The war in Europe was over.

 After the fighting, Patton was appointed to be military governor of Bavaria, which was within the American occupation zone.
 Throughout his career, he was a staunch anti-communist and believed that a war against the Russians would be inevitable.
 He famously made comments that he would rearm the defeated Germans in order to fight their "true enemy."
 Naturally, none of the Allied Supreme Command had any stomach for starting World War III when World War II was still settling down, and so he was relieved of his current posting and placed in command of the Fifteenth Army, who sought to compile a complete history of the war.